mvolkmann/blog/src/zig.md

 Learn about async/await.

-- Functions can specify the type of errors they can return by preceding the ! in the return type with an error type or probably an error set.
 - Precede function return types with ? if null can be returned.
 - Investigate Zig string libraries.
 - does it always catch when memory is not freed?